How do you contribute to Sustainable Development?

 There’s never been a better time to come together to create your own impact in the world!
-Help build a better tomorrow by sharing your ideas on a sustainable future for our uOttawa campus, community and beyond!
+Help build a better tomorrow by sharing your ideas and actions towards a sustainable future for our uOttawa campus, community and beyond!

-- Addresses an issue linked to one, or more sustainable development goals;
+- Address an issue linked to one, or more sustainable development goals;

 - Share their initiative on social media by tagging us on Instagram @uottawa_international, @uottawa_alumni, Facebook @uottawa_international, @uOttawaAlumni and LinkedIn @uOttawa | uOGlobal!
 We encourage you to use our hashtags: #SDGs #uOGlobal and #uOttawa

 Who can participate?

 - Small changes can make big differences.
 Living sustainably leads to better personal health, greater prosperity in our communities and a healthier environment.

 Don’t know where to begin?
 Get inspired here!

 uOttawa SDG Champions

 - Participants submitting as a team will receive accreditation for one eligible activity towards the Entrepreneurial Mindset Certificate (networking stream) and the uOGlobal recognition.